m4rc0linux/coreboot-t400-thinkpad/README.md

 # coreboot-t400-thinkpad
-cooreboot rom for thinkpad t400
+coreboot rom for thinkpad t400

 Image has been created with VGA rom and gbe.bin has been added with a random MAC address